rozahp/create-cert/README.md

 ## AUTHOR

-Compiled by Phazor / Cascade 1733 for sources on the Internet.
+Compiled by Phazor / Cascade 1733 from different sources on the web.

 ## LICENSE